spookylukey/django-views-the-right-way/source/list-view.rst

        })

 That's basically it!
 Your real view might have additional needs, like filtering and ordering.
-These can be handled by responding to queryset parameters and modifying your ``products`` QuerySet above.
+These can be handled by responding to query string parameters and modifying your ``products`` QuerySet above.

 There is a bit of boilerplate here for doing pagination.
-If you have a standardised convention of using ``page`` as your querystring parameter for paging, you could pull some of this boilerplate out into a utility like ``paged_object_list_context`` (left as an exercise for you) to produce something a bit shorter:
+If you have a standardised convention of using ``page`` as your query string parameter for paging, you could pull some of this boilerplate out into a utility like ``paged_object_list_context`` (left as an exercise for you) to produce something a bit shorter: